thomasgallo/Emarus/README.md

 * **visual_node.py**: This node handles the image ball and the goal recognition using openCV library.
 It publish on the */camera/visual_recognition* topic the error between the ball and the center of the camera(*error_ball*), between the goal and the center of the camera (*error_goal*), finally the distance between the ball and the camera(*distance_ball*) and two boolean to know if somethings is seen(*ball_seen* and *goal_seen*).
 A personalize message has been created to achieve that.
 Add to this, to obtain the distance between the ball and the camera, a Triangle Similarity for object to Camera Distance need to be achieve.

 * **simplified_sm.py**: This node is responsible for the decision-making process.
 The node subscribes to the */camera/visual_recognition* topic and thus gets the data from the camera.
 From there, the node computes the transition that should be made from the current node to the next one.
-There are five states in total :
+There are five states in total.

+### Description of the States
-1. FINDINGBALL : If the robot cannot see the ball at the moment, it rotate on itself with a current speed until it can see it.
+1. **FINDINGBALL** : If the robot cannot see the ball at the moment, it rotate on itself with a current speed until it can see it.
 When the ball is seen, the transition leads to the state TARGETINGBALL.

-2. TARGETINGBALL : In this state, the robot is supposed to align with the ball and to get close enough to kick it.
+2. **TARGETINGBALL** : In this state, the robot is supposed to align with the ball and to get close enough to kick it.
 This correction in distance and in alignment is done simultaneously (if both are needed) considering that the robot is holonomic.
 Nevertheless, the priority is given to the realignment by including the inverse of the misalignment with the ball in the computation of the linear speed along the y-axis.
 To have a smooth realignment, the angular speed around the z-axis is proportionnal to the misalignment like so:

                                           W = T1 x angular_misalignment_ball
                                           V = T2 / abs(angular_misalignment_ball)

 Where W is the angular speed, V the linear speed, T1 and T2 two coefficients empirically computed.
 If not realignment is needed, then the angular speed is null and the linear velocity is a constant.
 While the robot is not sufficiently close and aligned, the next state will be TARGETINGBALL.
 If in the targeting process, the ball is lost, the next state will be FINDINGBALL.
 Finally, when the robot is correctly positioned to kick, the transition will lead to ALIGNING in order to align with the goal.

-3. ALIGNING : In this state, the robot has already found the ball and is close to the ball.
+3. **ALIGNING** : In this state, the robot has already found the ball and is close to the ball.
 Now it orbits around the ball until it finds the goal.
 To orbit, the robot is given a linear velocity along the x-axis as well as a negative angular velocity around the z-axis.
 Once the goal is found, we try to align the ball and the goal in the same line of sight so that the ball can be kicked in the right direction.
 Here the alignment speed of the robot should take into acount the direction of the ball to guarantee that the orbital is done in the right direction of rotation:

                                           W = -A1 x sign(angular_misalignment_goal)
                                           V = A2 x sign(angular_misalignment_goal)

 Where W is the angular speed, V the linear speed, A1 and A2 two coefficients empirically computed.
 Once aligned, the next state will be KICKINGBALL.
 If in the process of orbiting, the ball goes out of the field of view, then we go back to the FINDINGBALL state.

-4. KICKINGBALL : Assuming that the robot is ideally positioned with respect to the ball, this state will only give a strong impulse to the robot to kick the ball in the direction of the goal.
+4. **KICKINGBALL** : Assuming that the robot is ideally positioned with respect to the ball, this state will only give a strong impulse to the robot to kick the ball in the direction of the goal.
 If the ball has not reached the goal, then go to the state FINDINGBALL to be ready to kick the ball again as soon as possible.

 ![scheme of the organisation of the states](https://raw.githubusercontent.com/thomasgallo/emarus/master/sm_scheme.png)

 Please note that in this state machine architecture, no stopping condition has been given.
 We have just assume that the robot will keep playing forever.
-Nevertheless, if the position of the robot could be known (using a motion Arena for instance) then a stopping condition would be implemented and would be as following: "if the position and the orientation of the robot indicates that it is in front of the goal and that it can see the ball and the goal, then the ball must be in the goal".
+Nevertheless, if the position of the robot could be known then a stopping condition would be implemented and would be as following: "if the position and the orientation of the robot indicates that it is in front of the goal and that it can see the ball and the goal, then the ball must be in the goal".

 ### How to compute the distance with an object
 In order to determine the distance from our camera to a known object, we have use triangle similarity.